YakshRathod/NULLCLASS-Internship/README.md

    - Applied self-attention/cross-attention in the GAN to improve image quality.

 3. **Custom Dataset Fine-Tuning**
-   - Fine-tuned the GAN on a custom dataset to generate domain-specific visuals.
+   - Fine-tuned a pre-trained text-to-image model on a custom dataset (subset of food-101 dataset) to generate domain-specific visuals.

 4. **Public Dataset Analysis**
-   - Explored dataset statistics (e.g., COCO, Oxford-102 Flowers) and visualized text-image pairs.
+   - Explored dataset statistics (Oxford-102 Flowers) and visualized text-image pairs.

 5. **Text Embedding Preprocessing**
    - Used a simple tokenizer to encode captions for GAN input.